maxim2266/lsch/README.md

 ## DIRT (DIRectory Tracker)

-A tiny Linux command line utility to monitor and display changes made to a directory tree since some point in the past.
+A tiny Linux command line utility to track and display changes made to a directory tree.

 ###### Licence: BSD 3-clause